How to get rich

 Stay away from big houses

-I must admit, when I drive my kids to their friends’ homes and see a big, nice house with a big yard, I feel some envy.
-However, real estates are bad investments because you need to pay property taxes, they are not liquid (you can’t easily buy or sell when you want and transaction costs are high), and you need to pay maintenance costs such as insurance, air conditioning, landscaping, home owner association fees, etc. Even without those costs, with a big house you have more furniture to buy and space to clean.
-Just be happy with the space and quality you need and don’t go for more than that.
+I must admit, when I drive my kids to their friends’ homes and see a big, nice house with a big yard, I feel a bit envious.
+However, real estate is a bad investment because you need to pay property taxes, it is not liquid (you can’t easily buy or sell when you want and transaction costs are high.
+You also need to pay maintenance costs, such as insurance, air conditioning, landscaping, and homeowner association fees.
+Even without those costs, with a big house, you have more furniture to buy and space to clean.
+Just be happy with the space and quality you need, and don’t go for more than that.

 Recall that most real estate agents or property management companies don’t own many properties themselves.
-They know that it is more profitable to charge home owners transaction fees or management fees than investing in real estate on their own.
+They know that it is more profitable to charge homeowners transaction fees or management fees than to invest in real estate on their own.

 Own as few cars as possible

-Just as real estates, cars are also bad investments.
-Car dealers often say “investment” but it is really consumption.
+Just as with real estate, cars are also bad investments.
+Car dealers often say “investment,” but it is really consumption.
 Furthermore, as long as you own a car, you need to pay property taxes, insurance, gas, maintenance costs, parking, etc., and the car also depreciates.

 Eat out strategically

-Never order drinks when you eat out unless your host covers it for you.
+Never order drinks when you eat out unless your host covers them.
 When I pay myself, I just order tap water if it is safe to drink.
 (In some European countries like Germany, if you just say “water”, they will bring bottled water that costs a few euros.
-Do your research in advance how to order “tap water”.)
+Do your research in advance on how to order “tap water”.)

-I like to drink coffee, but I usually drink coffee at home.
-Sometimes I go to Starbucks, but it is not for drinking coffee but to have a place to sit down with wifi.
+I like to drink coffee, but I usually drink it at home.
+Sometimes I go to Starbucks, but not to drink coffee; I go for a place to sit down with wifi.

-I like to drink beer, but I usually drink beer at home.
+I like drinking beer, but I usually do so at home.
 There are a few exceptions, though.
 When I travel, it is fun to try local beer in a pub.
-When I go to the burger place Chicago Fire Grill at University City, I often have a beer because they are ridiculously cheap ($2).
+When I go to the burger place Chicago Fire Grill in University City, I often have a beer because they are ridiculously cheap ($2).

-When you choose a restaurant, think about your purpose.
+When choosing a restaurant, consider your purpose.
 Is it to have a nice meal with family and friends, or is it to just satisfy your hunger?
 If the purpose is to have a nice meal, and if you can afford it, you can choose whatever you want.
-But sometimes we need to eat out just because you are hungry, for instance during a road trip.
-In those cases, one of my top choices is to go to the Costco food court, where you can feed a family with less than $10 by buying their $1.5 hotdog.
+But sometimes we need to eat out just because we are hungry, for instance, during a road trip.
+In those cases, one of my top choices is to go to the Costco food court, where you can feed a family for less than $10 by buying a $ 1.50 hot dog.
 It’s far cheaper than going to, say, McDonald’s.
-Another option is to buy the $4.99 rotisserie chicken at Costco and eat it at a park or the hotel room.
+Another option is to buy the $4.99 rotisserie chicken at Costco and eat it at a park or in a hotel room.
 When I go to Atlanta, I try to eat at either the airport lounge (free) or the Emory dining hall ($11.5 all-you-can-eat with the meal plan).

 When you eat out with friends or coworkers, volunteer to pay the bill and ask the others to reimburse you in cash or Venmo.
 That way, you can accumulate more credit card points and defer the payment by one month.